HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

   )
 }}

 This year, about 92-93% of fonts loaded on the web were using TrueType outlines (the traditional quadratic Bézier "glyf" table).
 This is up slightly from about 90% in 2022.
-In contrast, PostScript/CFF outlines (the cubic Bézier outlines often found in ".otf" fonts) have declined to around 7% of web fonts (down from ~9-10% a few years ago).
+In contrast, PostScript/CFF outlines (the cubic Bézier outlines often found in `.otf` fonts) have declined to around 7% of web fonts (down from ~9-10% a few years ago).
 Modern web font services and foundries often provide TTF/WOFF2 even for fonts originally designed as PostScript outlines, because TrueType can have performance or size advantages for certain use cases (especially when not hinting with bytecode).

 Everything else is a tiny fraction.
 CFF2 (the newer variant used for variable fonts with PostScript outlines) is almost nonexistent in the wild, showing up in 0.01-0.02% of fonts.
 SVG glyphs (fonts with SVG tables, often color fonts) are also in the very low fractions of decimals.
 Essentially, outside the specialized case of color/emoji fonts, web developers don't need to worry much about these—they'll virtually always be dealing with TrueType-based fonts, with a minority of CFF outlines still around, especially from older packages.